jhenrique04/weatherinlinebot/README.md

     pip install -r requirements.txt

-You can set the Telegram Bot Token and the OpenWeather API Key using export
+You can set the Telegram Bot Token and the OpenWeather API Key using export:

     export BOT_TOKEN=your_telegram_bot_token
     export OW_API_KEY=your_openweather_api_key

 But you can also create a .env file with the token/key inside of it.

+- Remember that the bot needs to be setted to inline.

 ## Usage